ImDedInside-git/os-class12/README.md

 #### Description
-This project is prepared by a group of students from class 12-D using Google Docs, GEISB, GNU Linux, Neovim, Python3 & Mozilla Firefox.
+This project is prepared by a group of students from class 12-D using Google Docs, GEISB, GNU Linux, Neovim, Python3, Visual Studio Code & Mozilla Firefox.

 #### Project Analysis
 With the help of the project, we aim to help you to understand the market